-A set of design considerations was developed to drive the creation of facility improvements and redevelopment concepts for the AEC campus.
-The design considerations guide the overall design and solve the design problems highlighted as part of the AEC campus planning process.
+A set of design considerations was developed to drive the creation of facility improvements and redevelopment concepts for the Alliant Energy Center campus.
+The design considerations guide the overall design and solve the design problems highlighted as part of the Alliant Energy Center campus planning process.

-- Consider needs of current campus users (events, trade shows, parking, etc.) - Consider current and future operations and maintenance practices on campus to support current users - Mixed Use density based on current and projected market demand - Surface parking (west side of campus) is highly desirable and necessary to facilitate many of the current events - Building expansion recommendations based on current space needs, appropriate phasing, trends and market availability - Access and circulation are key to creating a more walkable and inviting campus - Consider onsite experience of all users (from the moment they arrive until they leave the site) - Define shared parking opportunities and parking structures on the east side of the campus - Stormwater improvements onsite should exceed City of Madison and Dane County stormwater requirements - Improve environmental conditions on site (reduce urban heat island effect, add tree canopy and create outdoor spaces) - If AEC is to remain self sufficient decisions need to be made from sound credible data and user input - When any private property comes available or presents itself, the County should consider acquiring properties to further serve as a buffer or for programing. - If a major project is going to occur it may be beneficial to have progress started prior to City annexation - ROI, investment options and data should inform the final Master Plan recommendations and project phasing
+- Consider needs of current campus users (events, trade shows, parking, etc.) - Consider current and future operations and maintenance practices on campus to support current users - Mixed-Use density based on current and projected market demand - Surface parking (west side of campus) is highly desirable and necessary to facilitate many of the current events - Building expansion recommendations based on current space needs, appropriate phasing, trends and market availability - Access and circulation are key to creating a more walkable and inviting campus - Consider onsite experience of all users (from the moment they arrive until they leave the site) - Define shared parking opportunities and parking structures on the east side of the campus - Stormwater improvements onsite should exceed City of Madison and Dane County stormwater requirements - Improve environmental conditions on site (reduce urban heat island effect, add tree canopy and create outdoor spaces) - If Alliant Energy Center is to remain self sufficient, decisions need to be made from sound credible data and user input - When any private property becomes available or presents itself, the County should consider acquiring properties to further serve as a buffer or for programing. - If a major project is going to occur, it may be beneficial to have progress started prior to City annexation - Projected returns on investments, investment options and data should inform the final Master Plan recommendations and project phasing